minirobinbin/TrackPulse-Vic/README.md

 ## Important
-if you wanna change what channels the bot sends notifications in or change the role you can find them in `bot.py`
+if you wanna change what channels the bot sends notifications in or change the role you can find them in `bot.py` also if there is no folder called `temp` please make one or some features may not work!